rcc-uchicago/R-intro-divvy/README.md

 ## What's included

-Here is an overview of the files included in this git repository (the "workshop packet"):
+Here is an overview of some of the files included in this git repository (the "workshop packet"):

 + [README.md](README.md): This file.